ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 Building
 ^^^^^^^^

-To build one of the above boxes, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory:
+To build one of the above boxes, upgrade VirtualBox and Vagrant to the latest versions, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory:

 .. code-block:: sh